-In this post we’re going to discuss briefly about carbs, glycogen storage and why flat muscles not necessarily mean you’ve lost muscle mass.
+In this post, we’re going to briefly discuss carbs, glycogen storage and why flat muscles not necessarily mean you’ve lost muscle mass.

 Carb is the king of the macros

 If you’ve been reading the blog you should know already that I am not an advocate of low carb diets.
 Low carb diets are not any better for losing fat that the traditional caloric deficit way of dieting.

 Yes, you might lose more body weight faster if you do low carb for a certain period of time.
 But that will be just from the water weight and from the glycogen stores in our body.

 Regardless of what the trendy diet plans or flashy ads you see online every 5 clicks, low carb diets are not superior to fat loss.